Twister (1996 film): Plot

 The team visits Jo's Aunt Meg in nearby Wakita for rest and food.
 The team then scrambles to chase a developing twister.
-Jo and Bill intercept an F3 tornado with unpredictable movements.
-It knocks over powerlines that crush Dorothy II.
-With the truck damaged, Bill forces them to retreat, but Jo undergoes an emotional breakdown over the failure, and unloads about her motivations and her father's death.
+Jo and Bill intercept a tornado with unpredictable movements.
+It knocks over power lines that crush Dorothy II.
+With the truck damaged, Bill forces them to retreat.
+Jo rants about her father's death.
 Bill admits his feelings for Jo, unaware that Melissa is overhearing them through the CB radio.

-The team overnights in Fairview to repair their vehicles.
-While there, Jo signs the papers.
-A nocturnal F4 wedge tornado forces the team and others into a garage pit near a drive-in theater for protection.
-The tornado destroys the garage and two team vehicles, and injures several people before proceeding toward Wakita.
-Before the team rushes there, Melissa ends her relationship with Bill, encouraging him to reunite with Jo.
+The team overnights in Fairview and Jo signs the divorce papers.
+A nocturnal tornado forces the team and others into a garage pit for protection.
+The tornado destroys the garage, two team vehicles, and injures several people before proceeding toward Wakita.
+Before the team rushes there, Melissa ends her and Bill's engagement, and encourages him to reunite with Jo.

-The town's storm sirens provide little warning time ahead of the tornado, which leaves Wakita in ruins and flattens Aunt Meg's house.
-The team, however, rescues Aunt Meg, who only has minor injuries, and her dog, who is unharmed.
+The tornado leaves Wakita in ruins and flattens Aunt Meg's house.
+The team rescues Aunt Meg, who only has minor injuries.
 The National Severe Storms Laboratory forecasts that a potentially record-breaking tornado will form the next day.
 Inspired by Aunt Meg's wind-vane sculptures, Bill and Jo add aluminum "wings" to the last two Dorothy prototype sensors, making them more aerodynamic.

-True to the forecast, a mile-wide F5 tornado forms the next day, and the team pursues it.
+True to the forecast, a mile-wide F5 tornado forms the next day.
 Bill and Jo attempt to place Dorothy III in its path; however, the device is knocked over and destroyed by an airborne tree.
-Meanwhile, Jonas attempts to deploy Dot3, ignoring Bill and Jo's warnings that the tornado is changing direction and headed straight at him.
-The tornado sweeps Jonas's truck away, killing him and his driver Eddie and destroying Dot3.
-With the last remaining Dorothy affixed to the bed of Bill's truck, Bill and Jo drive directly at the tornado, then jump out, sacrificing the truck to ensure that Dorothy IV can release its probes into the wedge.
-The gamble is successful, as Dorothy IV's probes provide immediate scientific data, but without their truck, Jo and Bill are forced to run as the tornado shifts toward them.
-Inside a nearby pumphouse on a farm, they strap themselves to deep pipes.
-As the building rips away, the F5's core passes over them and they find themselves inverted in the vortex.
+Meanwhile, Jonas attempts to deploy Dot3, ignoring Bill and Jo's warnings that the tornado is changing direction and headed straight at him, as well as that Dot3's packaging is too light and needs to be anchored down.
+The tornado sweeps Jonas's truck away, killing him and his driver, as well as destroying Dot3.
+With the last remaining Dorothy, Bill and Jo drive directly at the tornado, then jump out, sacrificing the truck to launch the probes.
+Dorothy IV's probes provide immediate scientific data, but without their truck, Jo and Bill have to run as the tornado shifts toward them.
+Inside a nearby farm pumphouse, they strap themselves to deep pipes.
+As the building rips away, the F5's core passes over them and they are inverted in the vortex.
 After the tornado dissipates, the team celebrates their success while Jo and Bill reconcile.